 SNAP’s nutrition education component, SNAP-Ed, is administered through the University of Rhode Island Department of Nutrition and Food Sciences.
 The mission of URI SNAP-Ed is to empower participants to choose nutritious foods and be physically active within constraints of a limited budget.

-- Provided recipe tastings and demonstrations at most workshops
+- Provided recipe tastings and demonstrations at 87% of workshops

-- Conducted focus groups of SNAP participants to learn their needs and preferences to better tailor our programming
+- Conducted focus groups of Department of Human (DHS) employees to learn the needs of their clients to better tailor our programming

-- Positively impacted fruit and vegetable behaviors as a result of our interventions
+- Positively impacted fruit, vegetable, sugar-sweetened beverages, and energy-dense snack behaviors as a result of our interventions